HodlerCompany/qredit-desktop/README.md

 * When new version is available, message is shown in the right upper part.
 * Easy to update - download latest version, start installation program and it will automatically remove previous version and install new one.
 * Second signature supported.
-* (soon) Deposit or withdraw QRT using altcoins or USD (via exchange) - no registration needed.
+* (soon) Deposit or withdraw XQR using altcoins or USD (via exchange) - no registration needed.
 * (soon) Multisignature accounts.
 * **SAVE YOUR PASSPHRASE(S) - if you lose it, you lose access to that particular QREDIT address(es).
 There is no forgot my password option with blockchains and no one can help you retrieve it!**